MIT Libraries logo MIT Libraries

 Key dates associated with the data, including project start and end date, data modification data release date, and time period covered by the data

-Keywords or phrases describing the subject or content of the data
+Brief summary of the dataset, providing an overview of its contents, purpose, and how it was collected.
+Keywords or phrases describing the subject or content of the data.

 Organizations or agencies who funded the research